New Brunswick, New Jersey: Public schools

 New Brunswick High School (2,477; 9–12).

 The community is also served by the Greater Brunswick Charter School, a K–8 charter school serving students from New Brunswick, Edison, Highland Park and Milltown.
 As of the 2021–22 school year, the school had an enrollment of 399 students and 32.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.

 Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge, with no tuition charged to students for attendance.
+New Brunswick residents also have the option of going to New Brunswick Health Sciences Technology High School, which is a public high school that operates as part of the New Brunswick Public Schools, focused on health sciences.